 The primary purpose of your child and you for a mobile phone is to be able to communicate with one another wherever you are.
 Answering your parent’s calls or messages within a reasonable time should be understood by the child.

 Kids will make mistakes.
+This is why we have included this one on the list of cell phone rules for kids.
 Sometimes their judgment may slip and they will go behind your back.
 For these things, you as a parent need to be prepared.
 They should know and expect the consequences if the rules are broken.
 These consequences are not punishments but more like tools to hold them accountable for their actions.

 Your child should understand that he or she is not entitled to a phone, instead it is something that they should earn by displaying responsible behavior.
 Discuss infractions, penalties, and responsibilities.
 Phone responsibility also means that they should take care that their phones will not get broken or lost.
 Establish an understanding that a broken or lost phone will not get an instant replacement.
 For older kids, you can also talk about phone billing and other charges when acquiring a phone and how they will share their responsibility in that area.